 - It took quite some time, and a rather circuitous route, but I am finally able to say, I am a potter.

 - Watercolor artist.
 Lives near May’s Lick, Kentucky

-- I love to paint the subjects around me of the scenery and flowers
+- I love to paint the subjects around me.
+Farm scenes and flowers are often my subject choices.

 - Find me at firstname.lastname@example.org or 606-782-6207

 - Her work may be followed on the FaceBook page “Jeanne paints by the river”

 - Was born and raised in Ashland, KY.
 After meeting Dick Huber when he was an Engineering student and when she was a nursing student, they married after graduation and eventually had three children, Travis, Holly, and Carrie.